getsentry/sentry-docs/src/collections/_documentation/server/config.md

 ## Logging

-Sentry logs to two major places: `stdout`, and it's internal project.
-To disable logging to the internal project, add a logger who's only handler is `'console'` and disable propagating upwards.
+Sentry logs to two major places — `stdout`, and its internal project.
+To disable logging to the internal project, add a logger whose only handler is `'console'` and disable propagating upwards.

   {% include components/alert.html
-    content="The CLI flag and environment variable explained below override the root logger and anything in `LOGGING.overridable`.
-Be very careful with this in a production system, because the celery logger can be extremely verbose when set to INFO or DEBUG." level="warning"
+    content="Explained below are the CLI flag and environment variable.
+They override the root logger and anything in `LOGGING.overridable`.
+Be very careful with this in a production system, because the Celery logger can be extremely verbose when set to INFO or DEBUG." level="warning"
   %}